MaterializeInc/demos/integrations/debezium/sqlserver/README.md

     Otherwise, you can find the steps to install and use your CLI of choice under [Supported tools](https://materialize.com/docs/integrations/sql-clients/#supported-tools).

-1. Now that you're in the Materialize, define the connection to the Redpanda broker and the schema registry:
+1. Now that you're in Materialize, define the connection to the Redpanda broker and the schema registry:

     ```sql
     -- Create Redpanda connection